Ending Modern-Day Slavery Through The Market Place

 Today, you will engage human trafficking at the demand level.
-Each group will go to multiple areas that create a demand in NYC: Penn Station, Grand Central Station, Port Authority, and Times Square.
+Each group will go to multiple areas that create a demand in our city.

 - As you walk around these areas, know that you are walking among those that could be exploited and those who may be exploiters.

 - Look for opportunities to share a nutrigrain bar with those in need.